neumino/neumino.github.io/movies.md

-### Clouds
+### The Wolf of Snow Hollow
-*Released on 2020-10-09, vote average 7.6*
+*Released on 2020-10-09, vote average 6.6*

-Young musician Zach Sobiech discovers his cancer has spread, leaving him just a few months to live.
-With limited time, he follows his dream and makes an album, unaware that it will soon be a viral music phenomenon.
+A stressed-out police officer struggles not to give in to the paranoia that grips his small mountain town as bodies turn up after each full moon.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/OWEgUhWU4g4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/q03zOoH-hGo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Chop Chop
+*Released on 2020-10-20, vote average 8*

+A night of chaos ensues when a murderous psychopath targets a loving young couple who might be harboring a secret of their own.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/KXL7j6uLG7A?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>